-- From whatever the distance needed place your subject in the frame so it falls right in the middle; make sure there’s room all around your subject.
+- From whatever the distance needed place your subject in the centre of the frame so it falls right in the middle; make sure there’s room all around your subject.

 - While looking through the viewfinder make your first capture.

-- Now walk 5 paces toward your subject and keep them in focus and make your second capture
+- Now walk toward your subject a few paces, keep them in focus and make your second capture

 - Repeat this until your lens can no longer focus on your subject.